- What is the Kentucky Equine Management Internship (KEMI) Program?

 Any person with an interest in the KEMI program is welcome to apply, including non-traditional students and international students.
 Non-traditional students include individuals who are not currently affiliated with a collegiate program.
 International students include all non-U.S. residents.Back to Index

 The Kentucky Equine Management Internship is offered two times each year, once during the spring breeding and foaling season and once during the fall sales and yearling breaking and training season.

 January – June (Spring Breeding and Foaling Season)

-Each session is twenty-two weeks in duration and coincides with the labor demands on our area horse farms.
+Each Spring session is approximately 22 weeks and each Fall session is approximately 24 weeks in duration and coincides with the labor demands on our area horse farms.
 Students are expected to be present for the duration of the internship program to successfully complete the requirements for graduation.
 After successfully completing one session, students may reapply for the other session.
 There are currently no summer internships available.Back to Index

 What is the cost of the KEMI program?

 |Tuition Deposit||$465.00||(includes payment for orientation-short course)|

 |Tuition||$2000.00||(due at the end of the 1st week of the session)|